 Southminster’s Mission Team strives to educate and motivate the congregation to reach out in the name of Jesus Christ, by becoming involved in a variety of mission efforts through the Presbyterian Church (USA) and other worthwhile agencies.

-We have volunteer opportunities for service projects throughout the year that help both locally within Arlington Heights as well as nationally and internationally.
+We have volunteer opportunities for service projects throughout the year that help both locally within Arlington Heights as well as Chicago, nationally and internationally.

 Mission Trips & Service Projects